-The picture of persistence, Jays great Roy Halladay was able to make his wishes real
+Roy Halladay was one of Toronto’s great athletes, and one of its great people too

 Mr. Halladay was already perhaps the greatest pitcher ever produced by the Toronto organization, and on that day it occurred to you that he was one of its great people as well.

-Mr. Halladay, 40, died on Tuesday in an airplane crash in the Gulf of Mexico just off the coast of Florida.
-Police said they couldn't confirm if there were additional passengers on the plane or say where it was headed.
+Mr. Halladay, 40, died Tuesday in an aircraft crash in the Gulf of Mexico just off the coast of Florida.
+Police said he was alone in the plane, but couldn't confirm where the plane was headed.
 The cause is thus far unknown.
 The National Transportation Safety Board is investigating.

 According to his social-media feeds – something Mr. Halladay embraced impishly once he quit his day job – he took delivery of an amphibious, two-seat craft three weeks ago.